abeidahmed/sassy-lib/README.md

 }

 // etc
-// Note: Please use the $bp-sort before your class.
+// Note: Please use $bp-sort before declaring your class name.
 ```

 The default `infix` separator is "-", but you can overwrite by overwriting the `$breakpoint-infix-separator` variable.